IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 # Work in progress

-# Applications integration using IBM Cloud Pak for Integration
+# Integrate your on-premises application and Cloud application with IBM Cloud Pak for Integration

+The need for integrating two applications could arise in various scenarios.
+Two common scenarios are:
+- Application modernization where the modernized part of the application has to be integrated with the legacy application.
+- Hybrid cloud solution deployment where the two different parts of the application has to be integrated.

-IBM Cloud Pak for Integration (CP4I) helps deliver a new, AI-accelerated approach that enables extended teams to meet escalating demand, help reduce costs and increase operational agility with capabilities including API management, application and data integration, messaging and events, high-speed transfer, and end-to-end security.
+IBM Cloud Pak for Integration (CP4I) has capabilities that includes API management, application and data integration, messaging and events, high-speed transfer, and end-to-end security.

+This code pattern demonstrates how to connect your cloud and on-premises applications and deliver messages reliably with enterprise-grade messaging using IBM MQ and App Connect Enterprise components of IBM Cloud Pak for Integration(CP4I).

+In this code pattern, you will look at a shipment tracking scenario.
+The details are as follows.
+- There are two applications.
+A requester client application that needs a shipment status information from a responder application.
+- The requester client application sends a request message, in XML format, for shipment status.
+- The responder client application accepts request messages in JSON format and responds with shipment tracking details in JSON format.
+- The communication mechanism between requester and responder applications happen asynchronously

-This code pattern demonstrates how to connect your cloud and on-premises applications and deliver messages reliably with enterprise-grade messaging using [IBM MQ](https://www.ibm.com/docs/en/ibm-mq/9.1) and [App Connect Enterprise](https://www.ibm.com/docs/en/app-connect/11.0.0) components of IBM [Cloud Pak for Integration(CP4I)](https://www.ibm.com/cloud/cloud-pak-for-integration).
-Consider a shipment tracking scenario.
-Requester client application sends a request message, in XML format, for shipment status.
-Responder client application accepts request messages in JSON format and responds with shipment tracking details in JSON format.
-Communication between requester and responder applications, which are running outside the CP4I cluster, happen asynchronously.
-IBM MQ is used as the messaging engine, which helps in achieving reliable and secure messaging platform.
-App Connect Enterprise(ACE) is used as the integration services provider.
-While ACE delivers a platform that supports the full breadth of integration needs across a modern digital enterprise, in this case it is used to host an application integration flow, developed using [ACE toolkit](https://www.ibm.com/docs/en/app-connect/11.0.0?topic=overview-app-connect-enterprise-toolkit), to transform XML messages to JSON and vice-versa using low-code approach.
+These applications are deployed outside the Cloud Pak for Integration cluster.
+IBM MQ is used as the messaging engine providing a reliable and secure messaging platform.
+The App Connect Enterprise(ACE) is used as the integration platform.
+While ACE delivers a platform that supports the full breadth of integration needs across a modern digital enterprise, in this case it being used for the following:
+- To host an application integration flow (developed using ACE toolkit)
+- To transform XML messages to JSON and vice-versa using low-code approach.

 When the reader has completed this pattern, they will understand how to:
 - Setup MQ queue manager security with [TLS](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=mechanisms-tls-security-protocols-in-mq)